notwa/mupen64plus-core/README.md

 won't build on Windows until someone gets around to fixing those.

 Also please keep in mind that this is still in early development.
 APIs are not documented and will likely change.
-Presently it requires a liblua.so recompiled with `-fPIC` but I hope to be able to fix that...

 Original README follows...